Our Team

 Teresa (Finlay) McDonald MS LSCSW

-My areas of expertise include: perinatal mental health, trauma, mood disorders, dysfunctional relationships, life transitions, parent coaching, and grief/loss.
-I incorporate different treatment modalities in my practice that include Mindfulness, EMDR, Strengths Based approach, Solution Focused,
+Teresa's areas of expertise include: perinatal mental health, trauma, mood disorders, dysfunctional relationships, life transitions, parent coaching, and grief/loss.
+Teresa will incorporate different treatment modalities in her practice that include Mindfulness, EMDR, Strengths Based approach, Solution Focused, Cognitive Behavioral Therapy, and Conscious Discipline.

 Chelsea Carson MS LPC